dzc1/ironhack-amazon-april-2024-class-repo/final-bp/README.md

 27. **Vuex Persist**: Use Vuex Persist to persist the state of the application across page reloads.
 28. **Chart.js or ECharts**: Integrate Chart.js or ECharts for data visualization and analytics.
 29. **Vue-i18n**: Add Vue-i18n for internationalization and localization support.

+### Local Storage Enhancements

+Leveraging localStorage can significantly improve the user experience by persisting data across sessions.
+Here are some updates and enhancements you can make using localStorage to save key-value pairs, such as tasks and user profiles:

+1. **Persist User Sessions**: Save user session data in localStorage to keep users logged in even after refreshing the page.

+   - **Example**: When a user logs in, store their session token and user ID in localStorage.
+On page load, check localStorage for these values and automatically log the user in if they exist.

+2. **Store Tasks Locally**: Save tasks to localStorage so that they persist across page reloads.

+   - **Example**: Whenever a task is added, edited, or deleted, update the tasks in localStorage.
+On page load, retrieve the tasks from localStorage and populate the task list.

+3. **User Profile Information**: Save user profile details such as email, username, and preferences in localStorage.

+   - **Example**: When a user updates their profile information, save the updated details in localStorage.
+On page load, retrieve and display the profile information.

+4. **Theme Preferences**: Store user preferences for light or dark mode in localStorage.

+   - **Example**: When a user toggles between light and dark mode, save their preference in localStorage.
+On page load, apply the saved theme preference.

+5. **Task Filters and Sorting**: Persist task filter and sorting options in localStorage.

+   - **Example**: Save the user's selected filter (e.g., show only completed tasks) and sorting order (e.g., by due date) in localStorage.
+On page load, apply these settings automatically.